 - 223 g (about 1 ½ cup) pimento-stuffed green olives (Manzanilla)

-- 138 g (about 1 cup) pitted kalamata olives
+- 138 g (about 1 cup) pitted Kalamata olives

 - 34 g (2 tbsp) non-pareil capers